 Introduction to symplectic topology / Dusa McDuff, and Dietmar Salamon

-53C15, Differential geometry -- Global differential geometry, General geometric structures on manifolds (almost complex, almost product structures, etc.)
+53C15, Global differential geometry, General geometric structures on manifolds

-53D35, Differential geometry -- Symplectic geometry, contact geometry, Global theory of symplectic and contact manifolds
+53D35, Differential geometry - Symplectic geometry, contact geometry, Global theory

-53D40, Differential geometry -- Symplectic geometry, contact geometry, Floer homology and cohomology, symplectic aspects
+53D40, Differential geometry - Symplectic geometry, contact geometry, Symplectic aspects of Floer homology and cohomology

 Bibliogr. p.
 [400]-410.
 Index